zonebuilder/tslite-node/README.md

     Entries available in the JSON configuration:
-      "input"                       String or array of strings that are input file or directory paths "output"                      String or array of strings that are output file or directory paths "matcher"                     One pair array or an array of arrays of pairs with the first pair member a string with wildcards or the string value of a RegExp and the second pair member the output wildcard or replacement string.
+      "input"                       String or array of strings that are input file or directory paths "output"                      String or array of strings that are output file or directory paths If the input list has multiple items and the output is a single item, the last is assumed a directory, and the output paths will include input directories names.
+Otherwise, the mapping is one-to-one.
+      "matcher"                     One pair array or an array of arrays of pairs with the first pair member a string with wildcards or the string value of a RegExp and the second pair member the output wildcard or replacement string.
 These strings match path endings.